 Later that year, he saddled a third Breeders’ Cup winner (from just six runners) and days later became the first British-based trainer to saddle the Melbourne Cup winner when Cross Counter triumphed.

 The following year he was responsible for Pinatubo, the outstanding two-year-old champion, and in 2020 he guided the career of Ghaiyyath, the world’s highest-rated horse after successive wins in the Coronation Cup, Coral-Eclipse and Juddmonte International.

 Appleby has always worked with horses, initially with point-to-pointers in Devon and then working for jumps trainers Angela Knight and Jackie Retter.

 He wanted to become a jockey, and rode a couple of winners in Arabian races, but although he completed a nine-week course at the British Racing School in Newmarket in 1991 it soon became apparent that his natural body weight was too heavy to allow a career in the saddle.

-His first job in Newmarket was for Susan Piggott (whose husband, the retired riding great, Lester Piggott, was an important influence).
-He became her Travelling Head Lad before moving across town to fill a similar post for David Loder.
+His first job in Newmarket was for Susan Piggott, whose husband, the legendary Lester Piggott, was an important influence.
+He became her Travelling Head Lad before moving across town to fill a similar post for David Loder in 1998.

 That was the start of his association with Godolphin and, more than two decades later, it is a partnership that continues to flourish.